ik24366/MusicVisuals/README.md

 - There is an example visualiser called MyVisual in the example package
 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment

+This audio music visualizer features four distinct elemental visuals representing Fire, Water, Earth, and Air.
+Each visual responds to a fan-made remix of the "Avatar: The Last Airbender" soundtrack by Samuel Kim Music.

 # Instructions